-After all the phases of development, continuous testing, certification approval, and carrier (operator) involvement, that the Android Software Update rolls out to the OEM devices.
+After all the phases of development, continuous testing, certification approval, and carrier (operator) involvement, the Android Software Update rolls out to the OEM devices.

 The process doesn’t end there.
-The time frame between final release and PDK arrival of the next upgrade, the company gives time to customer support.
+The time frame between the final release and PDK arrival of the next upgrade, the company gives time to customer support.
 The process is carried out over voice calls in assisting customers, community forums, and social media.

 And, that is how an Android Software Update rolls out to the public.
 It goes through various stops and dedication of developers and the manufacturers.

-Wait, Sony is Not the Only One.
+Wait, Sony is Not the Only One

 A few years ago, in 2013, the famous Android manufacturer – HTC, came up with a similar infographic.
 It details every step of how an Android Software Update rolls out.

 View HTC’s “The Anatomy of Android OS Update“.

 The representation for HTC is rather more detailed but could be confusing at the same time for end-users.

 Indeed, we realize how much work and time an Android OEM requires to walk through this update process.
 And we appreciate them for it.
 Of course, there might be some OEMs that you may not be happy with (Cough..Samsu..), so share your experiences with us.
 How do you feel about your device’s update schedule, is it on time or does it need significant improvements.
 Comment below and we would love to share our own experiences too.